GEMELA Awards 2026

-The deadline for SUBMISSIONS of electronic materials is December 1, 2023.
-Participants will be required to be current members of GEMELA.
+The deadline for SUBMISSIONS of electronic materials is May 15, 2026.
+Participants will be required to be current members of GEMELA. *For edited volumes submitted for the Collaborative Project Award, only the editor(s) need to be current members of GEMELA.

-The awards will be announced to the membership in May 2024, and an awards ceremony will be held at GEMELA’s Biennial Symposium at Puebla, Mexico, in July 2024.
+The awards will be announced to the membership in September 2026, and an awards ceremony will be held at GEMELA’s Biennial Symposium in Naperville, IL in October 2026.
 Award recipients will not be required to attend the awards ceremony in person.
 These awards do not include monetary compensation.

 Awards Categories